ror-e6/scissors-paper-rock-TOP/README.md

 # scissors-paper-rock-TOP
-Scissors Paper Rock game in console - TOP assessment.
+Scissors Paper Rock game to be played in console - TOP assessment.